 The Safety-Critical Avionics Systems Branch conducts research into new methodologies and tools for designing, verifying, validating, and assuring high confidence software-intensive systems to improve safety, reliability, and capacity in mission- or life-critical aero-space systems.
 Branch skills include formal design and verification analysis of software and hardware systems, software assurance and certification of aircraft and air traffic management systems, mishap and hazard analysis that contribute to safety improvements in current and future systems, safety analysis of avionics-based unmanned aircraft in the national airspace system (NAS), autonomy research and analysis as well as integrated experimental platform development for avionics assessment.
 They conduct fundamental research in developing automated formal methods, developing methods for evaluating safety-related requirements, and constructing predictive mixed human/automation models.
 They focus on developing and maturing safety-case frameworks, conducting research into software assurance and certification, analyzing mishaps for improved designs, developing argument-based safety assurance methods, and applying and improving integrated hazard assessment tools and methods.
 The Branch develops architectural principles for redundancy management and fault-tolerance, investigate avionics health management, advance mechanisms for correctly composing systems from trusted components, and improve fault modeling and emulation capabilities.

 The Structural Acoustics Branch focuses on the interaction of sound with structures and the interaction of sound with people.
 This includes aircraft interior noise, psychoacoustics, and acoustic liners for turbofan engines.
 Aircraft interior noise prediction and control requires an understanding of the manner in which sources of noise (e.g. turbulent boundary layer, jets, and rotors) interact with the fuselage that in turn interacts with the interior volume.
-Both active and passive noise control methods are subjects of study and utilize an array of test facilities and test articles including an occasional flight test.
-The interaction of sound with the interior surfaces of aircraft engines provides an opportunity for noise reduction, which represents a challenging environment having very high sound pressures, high flow speeds, and numerous constraints on structural design and absorbing materials.
+Active and passive noise control methods are studied, utilizing an array of test facilities and test articles, including an occasional flight test.
+The interaction of sound with the interior surfaces of aircraft engines provides an opportunity for noise reduction in a challenging environment, including very high sound pressures, high flow speeds, and constraints on structural design and absorbing materials.
 In psychoacoustics, the Branch utilizes unique test facilities to improve our understanding of human perception of sound.
 These facilities include two sonic boom simulators which are used to study the acceptability of low level sonic booms, also called sonic thumps, that will be generated by next generation supersonic vehicles.
 The Branch also has an exterior sound simulator, which is used to study audibility and acoustic perception of aerial vehicles, current and future, that may be encountered in our nation’s communities.

 The Structural Dynamics Branch performs basic and applied research related to the dynamic behavior of aircraft and spacecraft structures.
 Technical expertise includes nonlinear structural dynamics analysis and experimental methods, quantitative uncertainty-based analysis, active (“smart”) structural systems, and mechanical characterization of energy absorbing materials.
 Major applications areas are impact structural dynamics; including airframe crashworthiness and landing dynamics research, and space vehicle structural dynamics, with an emphasis on large and deployable space structures.